Biology Program Details

 The Bachelor of Science in Biology is a multidisciplinary program combining rigorous foundations in biology, chemistry, and physics.
 This integrated program emphasizes real-life experiences; laboratory experiences and an internship research project with a faculty mentor, or participation in student teaching provide you with state-of-the-art lab skills and experience in a research, allied health, or teaching environment.

 A core set of courses introduces the basic concepts of life science and the fundamentals of biological processes and the diversity of organisms.
-A subsequent series of courses provides a broad biological base for advanced work in speciﬁc concentration areas, including Biological Sciences, Health Science, Molecular Biology and Biotechnology, Pre-Dentistry, and Pre-Medicine.
+A subsequent series of courses provides a broad biological base for advanced work in speciﬁc concentration areas, including Biological Sciences, Pre-Dentistry, and Pre-Medicine.

 You’ll also participate in a Senior Seminar course, in which you’ll write a short thesis based on either laboratory-based or library-based research.

 The Biology program is designed to prepare you for a career in science, in the allied health ﬁelds, including physical therapy, occupational therapy and pharmacy, entry-level placement in pharmaceutical and biomedical research laboratories, or in teaching.
 The program will also prepare you to continue your studies in graduate, medical, and professional schools.

 - Major or minor option